 -The wine box can involve parents as well.
 Many times it is the couple that writes letters.
-But you can also involve parents.
+But you can also involve parents (or children).
 This does capture the symbolic heart of the unity candle ceremony.
 Having the mothers light the candles represents the joining of two families.
 But having your parents write letters is also very special.

--I have seen some couples keep a small glass container to the side of the box for the corks from the wine bottle.
-Every year the corks keep piling up.
+-I have seen some couples place a cork collector that they set out at the wedding reception to the side of the box.
+They keep the corks from the wine bottles each year.
+Annually, the corks keep piling up.
 Another small visual reminder.

 -You can order a box (just visit Etsy and search wedding wine box).
 But some of the best boxes I have seen have been made by family members.
 If you have a parent or relative who does woodworking, just ask them to make a box for the ceremony.
 It becomes even more meaningful.